rmcd1024/derivmkts/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-This small bit of code computes and plots all call and put Greeks for 500 options.
-This is 16 plots in all.
-It's a great illustration of how powerful R can be.
+This is a great illustration of how powerful R can be.

 ### Binomial calculations

 #### binomopt

 By default the binomopt function returns the price of an American call.
-In adddition, with:
+In adddition:

--   `putopt=TRUE` it returns the price of an American put.
+-   `putopt=TRUE` returns the price of an American put.

--   `returngreeks=TRUE` it returns a subset of the Greeks along with the binomial parameters.
+-   `returngreeks=TRUE` returns a subset of the Greeks along with the binomial parameters.

--   `returntrees=TRUE` it returns as a list all of the above plus the full binomial tree ($stree), the probability of reaching each node ($probtree), whether or not the option is exercised at each node ($exertree), and the replicating portfolio at each node ($deltatree and $bondtree).
+-   `returntrees=TRUE` returns as a list all of the above plus the full binomial tree ($stree), the probability of reaching each node ($probtree), whether or not the option is exercised at each node ($exertree), and the replicating portfolio at each node ($deltatree and $bondtree).

-Here is an example illustrating everything that the function can return:
+Here is an example illustrating everything that the `binomopt` function can return:

 ``` r
 x <- binomopt(41, 40, .3, .08, 1, 0, 3, putopt=TRUE, american=TRUE,